AD1529/Moodle-Log-Data-Consolidation/README.md

 To add new roles, you can integrate the function *add_role* in `package_name/algorithms/integrating.py`.

 ### Access your data
-Put all files in the `package_name/datasets` folder.
+Put all files in the `src/datasets` folder.
-Replace paths in `package_name/execution/paths.py`.
+Replace paths in `src/paths.py`.

 ### Get your consolidated data
-Modify the parameters of the function *get_consolidated_data* in `package_name/execution/data_consolidation.py` adding all paths according to your needs and run.
+Run the `main.py`.
-Go to `package_name/execution/consolidate_dataframe.py` to change the final resultant fields.
+According to your needs, you can modify *get_consolidated_data* function call.

 ## Get consolidated course data
 Once the data has been consolidated, you can extract data from specific courses.